Gul Phul

-Gul Phul (Sindhi گل ڦل) is a children's magazine in Sindhi published by Sindhi Adabi Board.
+Gul Phul (Sindhi گل ڦل) is a Sindhi-language children's magazine published by Sindhi Adabi Board.

 History and profile

 Gul Phul was started in 1959 and enjoys the status of being the first and oldest children's magazine in Sindhi.
 The magazine is based in Hyderabad.
 Its first editor was Ghulam Rabbani Agro.
 It contains short stories, articles, mathematics, poems, jokes, interviews and other things of interest to children.
-In February 2016 the editors of the magazine reported that it had not been published for the last five months due to lack of funds by the Sindhi Adabi.
+In February 2016 the editors of the magazine reported that it had not been published for the last five months due to lack of funds by the Sindhi Adabi Board.